szjani/predaddy/README.md

 It's possible to extend bus behaviour when messages are being dispatched to message handlers. `HandlerInterceptor` objects wrap the concrete dispatch process and are able to modify that.
 It is usable for logging, transactions, etc.

+There are two builtin interceptors:

-There is one builtin interceptor: `TransactionInterceptor`.
-If you pass it to a `MessageBus`, all message dispatch processes will be wrapped into a separated transaction.
+ - `WrapInTransactionInterceptor`: All message dispatch processes will be wrapped in a new transaction.
+ - `TransactionSynchronizedBuffererInterceptor`: Message dispatching is synchronized to transactions which means that if there is an already started transaction then messages are being buffered until the transaction is being committed.
+If the transaction is not successful then buffer is being cleared after rollback without sending out any messages.
+ Without an already started transaction buffering is disabled.

 ### CommandBus

-`TransactionInterceptor` is already registered which indicates that all event handlers are wrapped by a unique transaction.
+`WrapInTransactionInterceptor` is registered which indicates that all command handlers are wrapped in a unique transaction.
 `Message` objects must implement `Command` interface.
 The typehint in the handler methods must be exactly the same as the command object's type.

 ### EventBus

+`TransactionSynchronizedBuffererInterceptor` is registered which means that event handlers are being called only after a the transaction has been successfully committed.
 This message bus implementation uses the default typehint handling (subclass handling, etc.).
 Message objects must implement `Event` interface.
 Messages are buffered until the transaction is committed.
 It extends `Mf4phpMessageBus` class and uses `TransactedMemoryMessageDispatcher`.